sarashamas/docs-calendar/docs/api/provider/rest_methods/js_eventcalendar_send_method.md

 ### Description

-@short:Sends a necessary HTTP request to the server and returns a promise with or without data depending on the request
+@short: Sends a necessary HTTP request to the server and returns a promise with or without data depending on the request

 All requests to the server are made with the **send()** method which is a part of the [**RestDataProvider**](guides/working_with_server.md/#restdataprovider) service.